Newton's method for nonlinear mappings into vector bundles

-In contrast to the case of linear spaces, a vector back-transport is needed here since $F(x(\lambda))$ and $F(x(0))$ do not lie in the same fibre.
+In contrast to the case of linear spaces, we need a vector back-transport on the left-hand side since $F(x(\alpha))$ and $F(x(0))$ do not lie in the same fibre.
 The vector back-transport allows us to formulate the Newton path problem in the fixed fibre $E_{y(0)}$, i.e. on a linear space.
-We call $x(\lambda)$ the \textit{algebraic Newton path} starting at $x(0)$.
+We call the mapping $\alpha \to x(\alpha)$ (where it is defined) the \textit{algebraic Newton path} starting at $x(0)$.